Mootisma/BooTao2/README.md

 A weapon that mimicks Aventurine\
 A minion that mimicks Raiden Shogun\
 A weapon that mimicks Beehunter\
+A weapon that mimicks Jackie\
-A weapon that mimicks Jackie
+A weapon that mimicks Qingque

 ## Todo
 Surtr\
 Navia\
+Virtuosa\
+Kafka\
 Hibiscus and Hibiscus the Purifier\
 A sentry minion (that can block enemies?)\
 Bosses and other enemies